 Sonic Differences Between Overdrive and Distortion Pedals

 Many people have asked me over the years if there is a sonic difference between overdrive and distortion pedals.
-Having tested several of these pedals over the years, I hate to sound ambiguous, but from a practical standpoint, in some cases it’s simply too hard to tell.
-For instance, if I crank up my Timmy’s gain then add a bunch of volume to slam the front-end of my amp, I get a lot of crunchy distortion out of my speaker.
+Having tested several of these pedals over the years, I hate to sound ambiguous, but from a practical standpoint, in some cases, it’s simply too hard to tell.
+For instance, if I crank up my Timmy’s gain then add a bunch of volume to slam the front-end of my amp, I get a lot of crunchy distortion out of my speaker as the signal squares off.
 Moreover, I get a bit of compression and sustain and it “feels” like I’m playing through a distortion box.
 On the other hand, if I take my EWS Little Brute Drive and turn the gain knob to about 10 am, I get a similar sounding distortion with a similar feel – even though it’s a hard clipping device!
 They’re tonally a little different as the EWS adds a bit of low-end punch, but nevertheless, sonically and feel-wise, they’re extremely close.

 So yes, you can set up an overdrive or a distortion pedal to make it difficult to tell the difference, but in general terms, with a hard-clipping device, you’ll experience a lot more compression than with a soft-clipping device.
 The tone will feel “squishy” with very little dynamics.
 That’s not a bad thing, mind you, because sometimes that’s what you want.
 Overdrive pedals, on the other hand, because they don’t produce a square wave, will feel a lot more “open” and dynamic.
 There will be a bit of compression at higher gain levels, but rarely will you get to the order of compression that a distortion box will make.